ivanthemeh/javascript/dom/README.md

 ### Selecting with jQuery

-With jQuery, selecting things is the same as Javascript: it uses CSS selectors.
+With jQuery, selecting things is the same as plain Javascript: it uses CSS selectors.

 *If you select something using plain JS, you can’t use jQuery functions without selecting it with jQuery.
 If you select something with jQuery, you can’t use plain JS functions.*

-- `$('#thing')` — will select an element with the id of `thing`
+- `$('#thing')` — will select an element with the ID of `thing`
 - `$('div')` — select all the `div` elements on the page
 - `$('.thang')` — will select all the elements with the class of `thang`